ke177409/Kara-Evans/README.md

 * Led and collaborated with small group to assess and present laboratory data to help shape company's strategic goals.

 ## Laboratory Technician | September 2015-November 2017
-* Handled a high-volume of patient samples with efficiency and accuracy in a team-oriented setting.
+* Efficiently processed a high-volume of patient samples in a team-oriented setting.
 * Applied effective decision making skills while troubleshooting sample-related issues.
 * Communicated with hospital staff regarding patient samples in a timely manner.